1947 flying disc craze: Aftermath

 On September 23, 1947, Lieutenant General Twining issued a memo to Brigadier General George Schulgen of the Army Air Forces.
 The subject line of the memo read "AMC Opinion Concerning 'Flying Discs.'"
-The general tone of the memo was that unidentified objects seen in the skies by military personnel were not weather, astronomical or other phenomenon but rather objects that warranted further investigation.
+The general tone of the memo was that unidentified objects seen in the skies by military personnel were not weather, astronomical or other phenomena but rather objects that warranted further investigation.
 Twining wrote "The phenomenon reported is something real and not visionary or fictitious."

 In 1948, General Nathan Twining, of Air Material Command, initiated Project Sign, an Air Force investigation into the reports.
 Twining went on to become Chief of Staff of the United States Air Force in 1953.
 He remained in that post until 1957 when he was appointed Chairman of the Joint Chiefs of Staff by Eisenhower.
 In 1984, the hoaxed Majestic 12 documents included a memo attributed to Twining; Upon examination, the FBI declared the documents to be "completely bogus"—an assessment echoed by most Ufologists.